hbz/to.science/vagrant/ubuntu-14.04/README.md

 # About

-This repository provides a working vagrant config to create a ubuntu 14.04 virtualbox with a running regal backend installed.
+This repository provides a working vagrant config to create a ubuntu 14.04 virtualbox with a running [Regal] installed.
 The virtualbox will automatically provide the source code of all running regal components in a shared folder together with eclipse project files.
 You can import those projects directly to your eclipse IDE on your host system.

 **Settings**